lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 ### Confidentiality

-All personal information must be treated respectfully.
 Leaders use discretion when sharing personal information with a council.
 They generally seek a member’s permission to share this information.

 The council respects the desires of any who request confidentiality.
 Council members should not share personal information outside the council unless